kgateway-dev/community/GOVERNANCE.md

 * A vote begins when a PR that has a comment with the label `up-for-vote` is submitted.
 * A simple majority of eligible votes decides the vote outcome.
-* A vote is cast when a project maintainer emotes thumbs-up or thumbs-down (👍 or 👎) on the GitHub "call to vote" issue.
+* A vote is cast when a project maintainer emotes thumbs-up or thumbs-down (👍 or 👎) on a specific "call to vote" comment of the GitHub PR, referring to the most recent commit when the comment is entered.
+If there is any further commit to the PR, a new vote must be called to refer to the new commit.
 * No single company should cast more than six votes.
 It is the responsibility of each company to determine which affiliated maintainers will vote.
 * Voting must be open for at least one week or until the required threshold is met.